Article I: GENERAL PROVISIONS

-The Academic Affairs Committee shall provide advice and counsel to the Board to ensure the quality and effectiveness of the College’s educational offerings by monitoring the effectiveness of academic programs and curriculum and review academic standards and requirements.
+The Academic Affairs Committee shall provide advice and counsel to the Board to ensure the quality and effectiveness of the University’s educational offerings by monitoring the effectiveness of academic programs and curriculum and review academic standards and requirements.

 Subsection 7d.
 Student Affairs Committee

 The Student Affairs Committee shall have the responsibility to consider and recommend policies governing matters related to the comprehensive student life experience, including co-curricular student learning; residential living; health; recreation, intercultural development, social and spiritual well-being of students; student organizations; and student conduct.